peterdanwan/gimme_readme/README.md

 # gimme_readme

-`gimme_readme` is a command-line tool that leverages AI to generate a comprehensive `README.md` file for your source code files.
-It provides explanations for each file's purpose, functionality, and key sections, making it easier for others to understand your project.
+`gimme_readme` is a command-line tool powered by AI that generates a comprehensive `README.md` file for your project.
+It analyzes multiple source code files at once, providing concise explanations of each file's purpose, functionality, and key components, all in a single, easy-to-read document.
+This makes your project more approachable and understandable for others.

 ## Table of Contents